richkuz/schema-tools/docs/ai-log/ai-log.md

 - The early version added history details as metadata on the index itself.
 Later I removed this feature altogether.
 To know exactly what schema an index is running, it's more reliable to diff the remote schema with the local schema files than to look at a metadata object.
 - Project briefly renamed to "Schemurai", then renamed back to "Schema-tools".
 I tried to find a unique name to distinguish the history details in the index metadata section.
 More distraction.

-The Feature Expansion Phase (September 27-October 2):
+Feature Expansion Phase (September 27-October 2):
 - This period focused on adding essential functionality and improving the user experience.
 - Added painless script management
 - Added a generic schema:seed task to populate any index with schema-compliant test data so I could start load testing.
 - Added authentication support.
 - Better diff capabilities, improved error handling, and more robust reindexing processes.

-The Major Rewrite (October 8-10):
+Major Rewrite (October 8-10):
 - The most dramatic phase was the "Version 2" release on October 8th, which represented a complete architectural overhaul.
 - This massive commit (82 files changed, 1781 insertions, 6135 deletions) completely rewrote the migration system, removed the complex breaking changes detector in favor of a simpler approach, and introduced new features like rollback support, interactive mode, and configurable batch processing.
+(README [before](https://github.com/richkuz/schema-tools/blob/17fe40abd7a472d194eca290b8b5c35f56134463/README.md) and [now](https://github.com/richkuz/schema-tools/blob/main/README.md))
 - Why: After playing with the earlier version, the directory layout that had major and minor revision changes felt too cumbersome and complex.
 I wanted a simple directory with "settings.json" and "mappings.json".
 - Switched to using aliases to manage indexes so the application doesn't have to keep changing when adding new indexes.
 - Completely rewrote rake:migrate with a 10-step approach born out of rigorous experimentation and research with OpenSearch manual testing.